AdaCore/training_material/courses/spark_for_ada_programmers/labs/130_autoactive_proof.lab.rst

 Auto-active Proof Lab
 -----------------------

-- Find the :filename:`130_autoactive_proof` sub-directory in :filename:`source`
+- Find the :filename:`130_autoactive_proof` sub-directory in :filename:`source`.

-   + You can copy it locally, or work with it in-place
+   + You can copy it locally, or work with it in-place.
-   + Open a command prompt in that directory
+   + Open a command prompt in that directory.

-- Windows: From the command line, run the :filename:`gpr_project_path.bat` file to set up your project path
+- Windows: From the command line, run the :filename:`gpr_project_path.bat` file to set up your project path.

-   + The file resides in the :filename:`source` folder you installed
+   + The file resides in the :filename:`source` folder you installed.
-   + Pass in the version of SPARK you have installed (e.g. :command:`gpr_project_path 25.1`)
+   + Pass in the version of SPARK you have installed (e.g. :command:`gpr_project_path 25.1`).
-   + This only needs to be done once per command prompt window
+   + This only needs to be done once per command prompt window.

 .. note::

-   For Linux users, the install location for SPARK varies greatly, so instead there is a shell script :filename:`gpr_project_path.sh` which gives you directions
+   For Linux users, the install location for SPARK varies greatly, so instead there is a shell script :filename:`gpr_project_path.sh` which gives you directions.

-- From the command-line, run :command:`gnatstudio -P lab.gpr`
+- From the command-line, run :command:`gnatstudio -P lab.gpr`.

-- Unfold the source code directory (.) in the project pane
+- Unfold the source code directory (.) in the project pane.

 ----------------
 Selection Sort
 ----------------

-- Find and open the files :filename:`sort_types.ads`, :filename:`sort.ads` and :filename:`sort.adb` in :toolname:`GNAT Studio`
+- Find and open the files :filename:`sort_types.ads`, :filename:`sort.ads` and :filename:`sort.adb` in :toolname:`GNAT Studio`.

 - Examine the code - especially the comments!

-   - Understand the how the utility functions :ada:`Swap` and :ada:`Index_Of_Minimum` are used to perform the sort
+   - Understand the how the utility functions :ada:`Swap` and :ada:`Index_Of_Minimum` are used to perform the sort.

    - Understand how the helper functions :ada:`Is_Permutation_Array`, :ada:`Is_Perm`,
-     and :ada:`Is_Sorted` will help prove :ada:`Selection_Sort`
+     and :ada:`Is_Sorted` will help prove :ada:`Selection_Sort`.

 -----------------------
 Proving the Utilities